Pseudo Constants

 Pseudo Constant RAND

-RAND returns a random floating point number in the range of 0 to 1.
+RAND returns a random floating point number in the range of 0.0 to 1.0 (inclusive).

 Unlike RANDINT and RANDND, which are 2-argument operators, the pseudo constant RAND does not have an argument.